awsdocs/amazon-pinpoint-user-guide/doc-source/settings-email.md

 Use the **Email** settings page to view information about email usage for your Amazon Pinpoint account, such as the number of emails that you've sent during the past 24 hours and whether there are sending restrictions on your account\.

 You can also use the **Email** settings page to enable or disable the email channel for the current project\.
-If you disable the email channel for the project, you can't send campaign\-based email from the project\.
+If you disable the email channel for the project, you can't send email from campaigns or journeys in the project\.
 However, you can send transactional email from your Amazon Pinpoint account\.

 In addition, you can use the **Email** settings page to verify email identities for the current project\.
 In Amazon Pinpoint, an *identity* is an email address or domain that you use to send email\.
 Every email address that you want to use as a "From," "Source," "Sender," or "Return\-Path" address in email has to be verified before you can send email with it by using Amazon Pinpoint\.